 To put a unique spin on Valentine’s Day try incorporating some of the other special traditions practiced by cultures around the world.

 1. Leave a present for your child on the doorstep from Jack Valentine

 2. Spend time with your friends and encourage your children to do the same.
 Focus on fellowship more than the feelings of love.

 3. Plant flowers, trees or bushes in celebration of the coming of Spring

 4. Read the story of the Night of Sevens and discuss it with your children.

 Please take a minute and consider that Valentine’s can be a fun and memorable day for children, families, parents and singles alike if we look at the Holiday through a different pair of eyes.

 Lisa Smith has a BA in psychology, & is the Owner of Regionz Kidz a multi-cultural infant and toddler clothing line with ethnically diverse characters and designs.
 She publishes a blog on the Regionz Kidz website that features articles about cultural diversity and children & she is a guest blogger on several other websites and blogs relating to parenting and children’s issues.
 She is also a monthly contributor to Educated Mommy Magazine.
 You can contact Lisa directly at: firstname.lastname@example.org

 This article was posted on Thursday, February 7th, 2008 at 11:59 am and is filed under China, Countries & Cultures, Finland, Finnish, Holidays Around the World, Languages, Mama Lisa, Slovak, Slovenia, United Kingdom, USA, Valentine's Day, Wales.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Valentine’s Day Around the World”